dasmiq/passim/README.md

 	  ]
  ```

 Although, as stated above, JSON records should occupy a single line, we format the data here on several lines for legibility.
 The `start` and `length` fields of a record in `regions` indicate character offsets into the document `text` field.
 The `pages` field is an array since a document may span several pages.
+You may specify a field with a different name using the `--pages` option.

+The `locs` field (whose name is changeable with the `--locs` option) specifies spans in a text associated with canonical citation schemes, such as books, chapters, and verses in the Bible, books, chapters, and sections in Herodotus, and so on.
+This field is an array of triples, with fields `loc`, `start`, and `length`.
+As with the `regions` field on a page, `start` and `length` indicate the spans in the text associated with each citation stored in the `loc` field.
+Text passages in cluster and aligned-line output then contain a `locs` field to indicate which citations overlap with that passage.

 ## Acknowledgements